omonk/front-end-developer-task/README.md

 All the copy is in `index.html`

-There are a bunch of images to use within `img/`
+There are a bunch of images to use within `img/` — location photography, packaging, details and colour ways.

 You can use grunt to compile your `.scss` or just edit the `.css` file